Ex-teacher and teen girl sought; wife urges man to surrender

 That charge was based on an "alleged interaction" with a teen, the TBI said.
 Cummins was not Thomas' teacher, and the history of their relationship is unknown, TBI Private Investigative Officer Josh Devine said.

-Cummins at some point had been suspended from his teaching job for more than a month for inappropriate contact with a student and sexual contact with a minor, Maury County Sheriff Bucky Rowland.
+Cummins at some point had been suspended from his teaching job for more than a month for inappropriate contact with a student and sexual contact with a minor, said Maury County Sheriff Bucky Rowland.
 The sheriff did not specify when the suspension happened.

 Cummins may be driving a 2015 Nissan Rouge with Tennessee license plate 976 ZPT and is believed to be armed with two handguns, the TBI said.
 A reward has been offered for any information that may lead to an arrest.